 I’m sick of saying this line every single damn time.
 But I’ll say it again… The Hovr Havoc 3 is packing a full-length HOVR tooling.
 Unfortunately, it’s far from what I have been expecting since the very first moment HOVR was introduced in a basketball shoe.

-According to UA, the Hovr Havoc 3 supposed to accommodate all types of players.
-Well, cushion doesn’t match that description for sure.
+According to UA, the Hovr Havoc 3 is supposed to accommodate all types of players.
+Well, the cushion setup doesn’t match that description for sure.
 Creating a well-balanced cushion setup is not about adding just enough impact protection in the heel section for someone bigger or explosive.
 While caging it all out by completely killing any sensation upfront to pretend it’s been catered to guards.
-Although, despite the forefoot not being enough low to the ground, court feel wasn’t that good as well.
+Although, despite the forefoot not being low enough to the ground, the court feel wasn’t that good as well.